A cellular topological field theory: Non-abelian cellular theory, II: case of a cobordism

 with $\widehat{[A_\din]}:=-i\hbar \frac{\dd}{\dd [B_\din]} $.
 Here $l_\nnn^{\red,\dout}$ are the $L_\infty$ algebra operations on $H^\bt(M_\dout,E)$ induced, via homotopy transfer, from the cellular $L_\infty$ structure on $C^\bt(X_\dout,E)$ produced by Theorem \ref{thm: cellBF}.
 It can also be viewed as induced by homotopy transfer from dg Lie version of de Rham algebra $\Omega^\bt(M_\dout,E)$; case of $L_\infty$ opertaions on in-boundary is similar.
 In particular, note that the cochain complex $(\HH^\red_\dd,\widehat{S}^\red_\dd)$, regarded modulo chain isomorphisms, is independent on the cellular decomposition of the boundary.

-\begin{remark} Reduced BFV differential $\widehat{S}^\red_\dd$ can be viewed as a generating function for Massey operations on cohomology of the boundary and thus encodes the data of the rational homotopy type of the boundary (at least, in the case of simply-connected boundary). \end{remark}
+\begin{remark} Reduced BFV differential $\widehat{S}^\red_\dd$ can be viewed as a generating function for Massey operations on cohomology of the boundary and thus determines the rational homotopy type of the boundary (at least, in the case of simply-connected boundary). \end{remark}

+\begin{remark} One can consider the total reduction of the space of states -- the cohomology of $\widehat{S}_\dd^\red$ on $\HH^\red_\dd$ which coincides, by homological perturbation lemma, with cohomology of the total BFV differential $\widehat{S}_\dd$ on $\HH_\dd$.
+This total reduction is isomorphic to

+-- the Chevalley-Eilenberg cohomology of the $L_\infty$ structure on the de Rham cohomology of the out-boundary, tensored with the Chevalley-Eilenberg homology of the respective $L_\infty$ structure associated to the in-boundary. \end{remark}

-Theorem \ref{prop 8.15} holds for the reduced partition function $Z^\red([B_\din],[A_\dout];A_\zm,B_\zm)\in \HH_\dd^\red\widehat\otimes \mr{Dens}^{\frac12,\Fun}(\F_b^\zm)$ (defined by evaluating the partition function $Z$ on representatives of classes $[A_\dout]$, $[B_\din]$ in cellular cochains of the boundary, as in Section \ref{sec: reduced space of states}.
+Theorem \ref{prop 8.15} holds for the reduced partition function $Z^\red([B_\din],[A_\dout];A_\zm,B_\zm)\in \HH_\dd^{\red,\can}\widehat\otimes \mr{Dens}^{\frac12,\Fun}(\F_b^\zm)$ (defined by evaluating the partition function $Z$ on representatives of classes $[A_\dout]$, $[B_\din]$ in cellular cochains of the boundary, as in Section \ref{sec: reduced space of states}.
 Here we replace the BFV operator by its reduced version $\widehat{S}^\red_\dd$.
 In part (\ref{prop 8.15 (ii)}) of the Theorem in addition to changes of $(\ii,\pp,\K)$ we are now also allowing changes of $(i_\B,p_\B,K_\B)$ -- the HPT induction data from cellular cochains of the boundary to cohomology, as in Remark \ref{rem 7.16}.\footnote{Note that only $i_\B$ (choice of cellular representatives for cohomology classes) is relevant for the construction of $Z^\red= i_\B^* Z$ whereas $p_\B$ and $K_\B$ are manifestly irrelevant for $Z^\red$; however, the whole package $(i_\B,p_\B,K_\B)$ is involved in the construction of $\widehat{S}^\red_\dd$.}